UPDATE: 5-31-2017

 If you have questions about if you feel you really need a divorce and have serious concerns about your spouse spending money or selling your assets or even if they are taking on a fair amount of debt, it might be prudent to file for a legal separation and then you can at least make up your mind at a later date.

-You see if you file the legal separation and start that process that often will create the Valuation Date, this is the date that any debt that is acquired later will probably be considered non-marital property.
-Also, if you are getting an inheritance or a coming into money this might be an a good option to consider as well.
+You see, if you file for legal separation and start that process, that often creates the Valuation Date.
+This is the date that any debt that is acquired later will probably be considered non-marital property.

 The reason why is that there will then be a legal separation date, this is not the same as moving out of the house, where any extra debt (or assets) may very well get to be claimed as non-martial when the divorce finally goes through.